What Is Commitment In A Relationship? Signs, Meaning, And Mental Health

 How do couples rebuild commitment after trust is broken?

 Many couples choose to work with a couples therapist after trust has been broken in their relationship.
-The therapist can act as a mediator, guiding constructive discussions about the experience and helping each person see their partner’s point of view.
+The therapist may act as a mediator, guiding constructive discussions about the experience and helping each person see their partner's point of view.

 - Previous Article